 For BP to improve, it needs to put the Gulf spill behind it and focus on the region's huge potential, as well as its holdings in the Middle East, Africa, and elsewhere around the world.
 Boosting growth will help BP make its troubles history.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-Motley Fool newsletter services have recommended buying shares of Statoil and Total.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Halliburton.
+The Motley Fool owns shares of Transocean.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.